nicolasfara/phd-programme-cs-slides/content/home/slides.md

 {{% col %}}
 - _IoT_ devices generate a huge amount of **data** from many different sources
 - The _efficient_ and _effective_ management of data streams is an open issue, especially in _edge-cloud_ environments
-- Engineer the _data stream_ on the continuum to provide more effective control of distributed actuators, and also improved cloud-edge data storage/analysis
+- Engineer the _data stream_ on the continuum to provide more effective control of distributed actuators, and also improve cloud-edge data storage/analysis
 {{% /col %}}

 {{% col class="center-content" %}}